sebcam/CrossSync/README.md

 # CrossSync
 [![.NetCore]https://img.shields.io/badge/.NetCore-2.1-blue.svg)]

 CrossSync provides cross-plaform librairies for Xamarin and AspNetCore for easy data synchronization with offline data support based on Entity Framework Core.

+### Why ?

+Entity Framework Core now offers a way to share the business data code between the mobile and server applications.

+For now, Azure Mobile App is the most popular framework to do this.
+But it's working with .NetFramework and bring it to .NetCore seems to be not announced yet.
+So to work with Azure Mobile App, your data layer cannot be shared across these different platforms.

+This libs can be usefull for developpers which are looking for a way to synchronize offline datas on your mobile application using Entity Framework Core.

 High level features are :